StevenBlack/vocab/million-dollar-words.md

 ### subaltern
 Subordinate or of lower rank.
 It's used as an adjective.
-"The president and her subaltern staff toured the factory to see how the assembly-line workers were doing."

 ### subjacent